wwoast/moin-chess/README.md

     }}}

-## Current Limitations
-To change the moves in a "Chess Game" tag, you currently need to change the "Game ID" you use.
-This is protection against a "Game ID" getting redefined elsewhere in the wiki.
-New versions of Moin-Chess may remove this limitation.

 ## Installation
 Moin-Chess is tested on Python 2.7 on Debian wheezy.
 It comes bundled with `zepto.js` and requires MoinMoin libraries as well as `python-chess`.